qualcomm/aimet/Docs/glossary.rst

    FP32
       32-bit floating-point precision, the default data type for representing weights and :term:`activations` in most deep learning frameworks.

+   Heterogeneous bit-width
+      Having more than one level of computational precision in the same model.

+   HTP
+      Hexagon tensor processor.

    Inference
       The process of employing a trained AI model for its intended purpose: prediction, classification, content generation, etc.